 Composite and components of learning

-Knowledge is taught through main question that the children are unable to answer at the beginning of a unit.
-Teachers plan a series of lessons that provides the children with the knowledge and skills to demonstrate full and considered responses to this enquiry through component parts of the unit.
+Knowledge is taught through exploring a question that is shared with the children at the beginning of a unit.
+Teachers plan and deliver a series of lessons that provides the children with the knowledge (substantive) and skills (disciplinary) to demonstrate full and considered responses to this enquiry through the component parts of the unit.
 Subject leaders are integral to the planning process and understand and can explain the rationale for the pathway that their subjects take.
 Progression of knowledge and skills is carefully mapped across all Key Stages.

 THE ENHANCED CURRICULUM